syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

    CodedUITest
    {:.caption}

-9. Once the record is completed, click the GenerateCode icon in CodedUITestBuilder for generate a test method.
-Then close the CodedUITestBuilder and you can see the generated code for cell value changed action as follows.
+9. After the record has been completed, click the GenerateCode icon in CodedUITestBuilder for generate a test method, and then close the CodedUITestBuilder.
+You can see the generated code for cell value changed action as follows.

 {% tabs %}
 {% highlight c# %}